-If somebody wants to trade some punch-outs or die-cuts with me I have 7/8, 1, 1.5 and 2 inch squares (for inchies & twinchies and I have a 1 inch circle punch now) and a cool carousal (horse) punch, and others (wings) - I can send a list of what I have.
+If somebody wants to trade some punch-outs or die-cuts with me I have a cool carousal (horse) punch, and others (wings) - I can send a list of what I have.
 Just pm me.

-I like postcards or anything that could be incorporated into an ATC - kind of off the wall, or macabre, quirky, not cutsey.
+I like pictures that could be incorporated into an ATC - kind of off the wall, or macabre, quirky, not cutsey.
 Dragons, mermaids, Boris type art.

 I like Native art, and love African masks.

 I'd really like it if you wrote a bit about what you're sending me - why you like it and what you'd like me to know about it.
 Or even just something about yourself!